softdev112/Payever-Mobile-RN/README.md

 ### Release publishing

-- Make an internal build for members in developers group:
-`fastlane beta dev:true`
-or shortcut (with automatic version increasing):
+- Make an internal release, publish to fabric.io and send a notification to payever MOBILE and DESKTOP telegram chat
 `npm run beta`

-- Build for all members with telegram notification:
-`fastlane beta`
+or make a release for developers ony without notification:
+`npm run beta:dev`

+For more options see [Fastlane readme](blob/master/fastlane/README.md)

 ### Rebuild vector icons

     gulp svg

-## Useful information:

-### Show In-App Debug menu in the latest android emulator:

-Ctrl(Cmd)+M